carpentries-incubator/machine-learning-responsible-python/_episodes/03-data.md

 The Conference on Neural Information Processing Systems, for example, introduced a [Dataset Track](https://neuripsconf.medium.com/announcing-the-neurips-2021-datasets-and-benchmarks-track-644e27c1e66c) for the first time in 2021 to encourage reporting "on highly valuable machine learning datasets and benchmarks" ... and to create a forum to discuss "how to improve dataset development".

 In [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf), Gebru et al call for data creators to provide "datasheets" to accompany the datasets that they share.
 The datasheets serve dual purposes: for the creator they encourage reflection on the data creation and distribution process, and for the consumer they offer details necessary to make informed decisions about using a dataset

 > "We propose that every dataset be accompanied with a datasheet that documents its motivation, composition, collection process, recommended uses, and so on.
 Datasheets for datasets have the potential to increase transparency and accountability within the machine learning community, mitigate unwanted societal biases in machine learning models, facilitate greater reproducibility of machine learning results, and help researchers and practitioners to select more appropriate datasets for their chosen tasks

-[TODO: add discussion of these points.]
+> ## Exercise
+> Look at Appendix A of [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf).
+>
+> What sections are included in the example datasheet?
+What do these sections seek to capture?
+>
+> > ## Solution
+> >  - Motivation
+> >  - Composition
+> >  - Collection Process
+> >  - Preprocessing/cleaning/labeling
+> >  - Uses
+> >  - Distribution
+> >  - Maintenance
+> {: .solution}
+{: .challenge}

 {% include links.md %}